flame/blis/docs/Discord.md

 ## Joining the BLIS server

-The BLIS community consists of a number of "channels" within a single Discord "server."
-The BLIS server, however, is not public and cannot be found via the Discord directory service.
-Therefore, you'll need an invite link in order to join.

-The easiest way to obtain an invite link is by deciphering the link from the [previous section](#obtaining-the-invite-link).
-Once you have reconstructed the link and copied it to your clipboard, follow these steps in order to join the BLIS server:
+Once you have the invite link copied to your clipboard, follow these steps in order to join the BLIS server:

 *NOTE: We recommend executing these steps using a desktop web browser.
 Once you've joined the BLIS server, you can proceed to use your client(s) of choice (mobile app, desktop app, or web browser).*